domricciardiphoto/adv-dev/README.md

 ```

 ### Pages var written in ###
-"fo" is where the content for the page goes<br>
+"fo" is where the content for the page goes\
  all content must inside the internalflyer class

 ```